DataDog/documentation/content/en/universal_service_monitoring/_index.md

 {{% /tab %}}
 {{% tab "Docker Swarm" %}}

-As `Docker Swarm` does not yet support of changing `security_opt`, then we can run only if the Operating System does not have a running `apparmor` instance.
+As `Docker Swarm` does not yet support the changing of `security_opt`, the operating system must not have a running `apparmor` instance.

 If that is the case, then use the same `docker-compose.yml` file from `Docker-Compose` [section][1] besides the field `security_opt`.